 What else is nearby

 Rambuttri Road is another popular street just a couple of streets down from the Khoa San road.
-It’s a little quieter but still has a fun backpacker vibe and plenty of bars and restaurants which are much better value than on Khao San Road.
+It’s a little quieter but still has a fun backpacker vibe.
+With plenty of bars and restaurants which are much better value than on Khao San Road.

 Where to eat on the Khao San Road

 You can pretty much eat what you like on the Khao San road.
 If you don’t fancy scorpions and tarantulas, I’m sure most kids will love that there’s a MacDonald’s on the corner which is clearly very popular.
 Every other shop front seems to be a restaurant.
 The food is quick, cheap and at times very tasty.
-We stopped at a couple of places and enjoyed a cold beer and the coolness of the overhead fans but we didn’t order a main meal, I prefer to eat away from the Khoa San Road.
+We stopped at a couple of places and enjoyed a cold beer and the coolness of the overhead fans.
+We didn’t order a main meal, I prefer to eat away from the Khao San Road.